Mvkbesteu/dreamweb/README.md

 ## About

-This repository is made for Dream WebGUI Client, you must have client files in order to use this.
+This repository is made for Dream Advanced & WebGUI Client, you must have client files in order to use this.
+Repository contains both versions.

 ## How to use